• Skip to primary navigation

 A quick story about why you need this quick and easy Chicken Parmesan in your life!
 After spending 2 hours in the optometrist's office, I was in no mood to cook.
 Those horrible yellow drops were making my eyes throb and burn, so we went out to dinner.
 We have been to Napoli's several times before and I always order the Shrimp Linguine.

-Since I had just made that same dish the week before, I thought I would be a little bit more adventurous.
-The Veal Parmasana on the menu caught my attention.
-Next time I will stick with the shrimp linguine.
+I decided to be a little bit more adventurous this time.
+The Veal Parmigiana on the menu caught my attention.
+That was a mistake, next time I will stick with the shrimp linguine.

 Place panko crumbs on a large plate and mix with the Italian seasoning and grated cheese.
 Set aside.